Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description fully discloses behavior: it returns a text edit, uses zero-based coordinates, lists limitations (same project, simple methods, multiple returns), and specifies the prerequisite load_project.
-This is comprehensive for a tool of this type.
+With no annotations, the description fully discloses behavior: it returns a text edit (not performing the change), uses zero-based coordinates, and lists limitations regarding project scope and method complexity.
+This is thorough for a mutation tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.